meralus-project/meralus/mollie/README.md

 # Mollie

-A scripting language designed to describe the interface in the Meralus project.
+A scripting language designed to describe UI in the Meralus project.
 However, it can also be used separately.

 Mollie is based on a fairly strict type system.
 This is intentional, as part of the design.
 You may also notice that the syntax is largely the same as Rust.
 Nothing strange about that, I just really like that language.